The Hopkin Thomas Project

 Coal, Fire, Iron & Steam - A history of the life of Hopkin Thomas and the technology that he utilized and helped develop in the mid-nineteen century.
 This work is published on this web site (Internet-browser-based) form and will be also distributed to interested parties on disk.
 The history covers with HopkinÕs life in Wales and the technological developments that occurred there during his early years, in Philadelphia at the time of HopkinÕs emigration, and his subsequent activities at Beaver Meadow, Tamaqua, and Catasauqua, Pennsylvania.

-James Thomas of Pennsylvania and the Alabama Iron Industry.
-This will be a monograph directed at documenting the efforts of James Thomas, son of Hopkin Thomas, during the post-civil war decade when he played a prominent role in the reconstruction of the Birmingham Alabama iron industry.
+James Thomas of Pennsylvania and the Alabama Iron Industry (1872-1879).
+This is a monograph directed at documenting the efforts of James Thomas, son of Hopkin Thomas, during the post-civil war decade when he played a prominent role in the reconstruction of the Birmingham Alabama iron industry.
 The object of this work is to correct some of the confusion which permeates the very thoroughly documented history of this industry - confusion resulting from the fact that two Thomas families from the Lehigh Valley had interests in that reconstruction.

 Please send comments, correction, additions, etc to the compiler: email@example.com